 Siegmund Spiegel recalls:

 "In 1921, 1922, shortly after they arrived, at the very early stages, they lived for a very short time upstairs in a hotel, near the marketplace."

 Their first apartment, where they would live until 1938, was on Margarethengasse, 6.
 Toni described it as a "nice, middle class, comfortable four room apartment, with kitchen, bathroom, mansardes".

-It was a small store, where they sold linens, underwear and all sorts of goods made out of fabric.
+It was a small store that sold linens, underwear and all sorts of goods made out of fabric.
 The business afforded the Katz family a comfortable existence.

 Like most Eastern European Jews at the time, they worked at the businesses where you had the part-time payment - customers paid on the installment plan, on credit.